 Parents Need to Know

-Parents need to know that this animated feature aimed at young children seems to have more than its share of scary scenes and frightening creatures.
+Parents need to know that Ice Age is an animated feature aimed at young children that seems to have more than its share of scary scenes and frightening creatures.
 A mother drowns while trying to save her infant.
 Fang-toothed tigers are continually shown in close-up while on the attack.
 Murderous rhinos chase the earth’s most vulnerable beings.
 Nature’s calamities (avalanches, erupting volcanoes) are overpowering and threaten everything in their paths.
 Animals are depicted as killers simply for the sake of evil, rather than as a means of survival.The human tribes featured are powerless in the face of a dangerous natural world.

 What's the story?

 ICE AGE is a clever, funny, and touching story of an unlikely trio of animals who band together to return a human baby to his family.
 The story is set when glaciers covered much of the earth, 20,000 years ago.
 As all of the other animals migrate south in search of food, three characters are moving in the opposite direction.
 They are a wooly mammoth named Manny (voice of Ray Romano), a sloth named Sid (John Leguizamo), and a saber tooth tiger named Diego (Denis Leary).
 In classic road movie fashion, they don't like or trust each other very much at the beginning and the journey becomes a psychological one as they share experiences and confidences that make them see each other and themselves very differently.

 Is it any good?